ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 VIRTEL considers this POST request to be identical to the GET request presented in the previous paragraph.

 .. index::
-   triple: Extracting Query Data; Virtel; Scenarios
+   pair: Extracting Query Data; Scenarios

 Presentation module for Query input data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^